 Notes for Mentors

 Undergraduate research provides excellent training, experience and preparation for students who will pursue graduate degrees, medical and other professional school, as well as government and industrial research and development activities.

-To make the best use of time, talent and resources provided by undergraduate research grants, please keep the following hints in mind:
+To make the best use of time, talent and resources provided by undergraduate research grants, please keep the following hints in mind.

-- Funds for these students will be channeled to your project budget.
+Funds for these students will be channeled to your project budget.
 At least 80% of the grant amount must support the students as scholarship, hourly wage, conference travel or stipend.
 The remaining funds may be used to purchase materials and supplies used by your research mentee that would not otherwise be covered by your project budget.

-- The CANR Research Round Up is an opportunity for CANR students to present a progress report of their project during their funded research experience.
+The CANR Research Round Up is another opportunity for CANR students to present a progress report of their project during their funded research experience.
 This gives the students an opportunity to practice giving a poster session or summary oral presentation to their research peers and mentors.
 Please plan to support your mentee’s efforts at this event.

 Contact Dr. Kelly Millenbah at firstname.lastname@example.org with any questions.